#435: PyPI Security Transcript

 12:02 I mean, maybe give us a quick, I kind of started us off down this path.

-12:06 Maybe give us a quick statement for those who don't necessarily know what PyPI is, but I think more interestingly, maybe try to give us some of the stats about the scale of things behind the.
+12:06 Maybe give us a quick statement for those who don't necessarily know what PyPI is, but I think more interestingly, maybe try to give us some of the stats about the scale of things behind that.

 12:15 Sure.

-12:23 And it's distinct from other things that have pypy in their name, which is a different runtime.
+12:23 And it's distinct from other things that have PYPY in their name, which is a different runtime.

 12:42 If you wanted to bake a cake, you need your ingredients.